Last updated February 2020

 By law, we must have a lawful reason for processing your personal information.
 We process standard personal information about you if this is:

-- necessary to provide the services set out in a contract − if we have a contract with you, we will process your personal information in order to fulfil that contract (that is, to provide you and your dependants with our products and services);
+- necessary to provide the services set out in a contract − that is, to provide you and your dependants with our products and services);

-- in our or a third party’s legitimate interests − details of those legitimate interests are set out in more detail below
+- in our or a third party’s legitimate interests −details of these legitimate interests are set out in more detail in the ‘Legitimate interest’ section below; or

 - required or allowed by law.